We've independently reviewed this article to make sure it's as accurate as we can make it.

 To find out more about our article creation and review process, check out our editorial guidelines.

 Are you trying to figure out how to convert your freezer into a fridge?

 You’ve come to the right place for answers!
 There is a way you can turn your standalone freezer into a fridge so that you can get even more space for your food or drinks.
 Even if you don’t have any background experience with appliances, the process is pretty simple.

 To convert a freezer into a refrigerator, you need to purchase a refrigerator thermostat and install it in place of your freezer thermostat.
-By changing the thermostat within the appliance, you can adapt the freezer to operating at refrigerator-like temperatures.
+By changing the thermostat within the appliance, you can adapt the freezer to operate at refrigerator-like temperatures.

 Ready to get even more fridge space in your home?
 Then let’s dive straight in.

 Convert A Freezer Into A Fridge: 4 Simple Steps

 Converting your freezer into a fridge doesn’t actually take that much work.
 You just have to know what you’re doing and have the right equipment.

 The total time taken shouldn’t be more than 30 to 45 minutes.
 Follow these simple steps to do it: